 Delegates to the just-ended 2-day international research conference held at the Institute of Statistical, Social and Economic Research, ISSER and dubbed “SETUSA 2017”, exhibited courage and determination to carry on their mission of achieving energy sustainability and transitions in urban areas in the face of huge challenges.

-Even before the ‘fight’ could end, they have declared themselves champions and are burnt on turning the tide.
+Even before the ‘fight’ could end, they have declared themselves champions and are bent on turning the tide.

 Speaking at the end of the conference, Dr Simon Bawakyillenuo, Senior Research Fellow at ISSER and Coordinator of the Conference described the deliberations as extremely productive, exhaustive and wonderful.
 The reverberations of such conclusion resonated in the delegates which moved them to forge ahead with their resolve to push through to succeed in their mission.